-In Ancient Cultures the cultures of the Ancient Near East (Egypt, Syro-Palestine, Mesopotamia and Persia) and the ancient Greek and Roman civilisations are studied - the cultures that laid the foundation of our contemporary worldview, values, literature and arts.
-The relevance of these cultures for contemporary legal institutions and social structures, forms of critical thought and dialogue, religion, mythology, arts and literature is explicitly treated.

-Nota bene: Module contents are offered alternately in successive years.
+- In Ancient Cultures the cultures of Southwestern Asia and North Africa and the ancient Greek and Roman civilisations are studied - the cultures that laid the foundation of our contemporary worldview, values, literature and arts.
+The relevance of these cultures for contemporary legal institutions and social structures, forms of critical thought and dialogue, religion, mythology, arts and literature is explicitly treated. - Nota bene: Module contents are offered alternately in successive years.
 Consult the Department for further details.
-Details are also available in the departmental brochure and on the Department's webpage at www.sun.ac.za/as.

-2. Second- and third-year students take classes together, but for third-years additional and more advanced reading, more self-study, and more advanced knowledge are required that will be assessed on a more advanced level.
+Details are also available in the departmental brochure and on the Department's webpage at www.sun.ac.za/as. - 2.
+Second- and third-year students take classes together, but for third-years additional and more advanced reading, more self-study, and more advanced knowledge are required that will be assessed on a more advanced level.